Merchant bank: History

 Merchant banking progressed from financing trade on one's own behalf to settling trades for others and then to holding deposits for settlement of "billette" or notes written by the people who were still brokering the actual grain.
 And so the merchant's "benches" (bank is derived from the Italian for bench, banco, as in a counter) in the great grain markets became centers for holding money against a bill (billette, a note, a letter of formal exchange, later a bill of exchange and later still a cheque).

 These deposited funds were intended to be held for the settlement of grain trades, but often were used for the bench's own trades in the meantime.
 The term bankrupt is a corruption of the Italian banca rotta, or broken bench, which is what happened when someone lost his traders' deposits.
 Being "broke" has the same connotation.

 A sensible manner of discounting interest to the depositors against what could be earned by employing their money in the trade of the bench soon developed; in short, selling an "interest" to them in a specific trade, thus overcoming the usury objection.
 Once again this merely developed what was an ancient method of financing long-distance transport of goods.

 The medieval Italian markets were disrupted by wars and in any case were limited by the fractured nature of the Italian states.
 And so the next generation of bankers arose from migrant Jewish merchants in the great wheat-growing areas of Germany and Poland.
 Many of these merchants were from the same families who had been part of the development of the banking process in Italy.
 They also had links with family members who had, centuries before, fled Spain for both Italy and England.

-As non-agricultural wealth expanded, many families of goldsmiths (another business not prohibited to Jews) also gradually moved into banking.
+As non-agricultural wealth expanded, many families of goldsmiths, another business not prohibited to Jews, also gradually moved into banking.
 This course of events set the stage for the rise of Jewish family banking firms whose names still resonate today, such as Warburgs and Rothschilds.

-The rise of Protestantism, however, freed many European Christians from Rome's dictates against usury.
-In the late 18th century, Protestant merchant families began to move into banking to an increasing degree, especially in trading countries such as the United Kingdom (Barings), Germany (Schroders, Berenbergs) and the Netherlands (Hope & Co., Gülcher & Mulder) At the same time, new types of financial activities broadened the scope of banking far beyond its origins.
+The rise of Protestantism freed many European Christians from Rome's dictates against usury.
+In the late 18th century, Protestant merchant families began to move into banking to an increasing degree, especially in trading countries such as the United Kingdom (Barings), Germany (Schroders, Berenbergs) and the Netherlands (Hope & Co., Gülcher & Mulder).

+At the same time, new types of financial activities broadened the scope of banking far beyond its origins.
 The merchant-banking families dealt in everything from underwriting bonds to originating foreign loans.
 For instance, bullion trading and bond issuance were two of the specialties of the Rothschilds.
 In 1803, Barings teamed with Hope & Co. to facilitate the Louisiana Purchase.